-7% of students are engaged in other activities including a focus on sport, seeking work, or accessing health and well-being support.
+4% of students are engaged in other activities including a focus on sport, finalising course enrolments, seeking work, or accessing health and well-being support.
 All students complete the SEDA program with an up to date MyPLAN and resume summarising their achievements, skills and career objectives, to assist with applications for future employment.